Skip to content

 • Parimutuel wagering: Horse racing is legal under the Texas Racing Act.
 Three active Class 1 tracks operate in the Dallas-Fort Worth, San Antonio, and Houston metro areas.

 • Social gambling exception: Texas Penal Code Sec.
 47.02 exempts gambling in a private place where no person receives economic benefit other than personal winnings, and the chances of winning are the same for all participants.
-This is interpreted as allowing private home poker games but does not extend to commercial operations.
+This covers private home poker games but does not extend to commercial operations.

 What’s Not Legal

 • Online sports betting — Illegal in all forms (retail and online).
-Bills have been introduced repeatedly but have failed.
-SJR 16 (2025) proposed destination resort casinos with retail sports betting but died in committee without a hearing.
+SJR 16 (2025) proposed destination resort casinos with retail sports betting but died in committee.

 Regulatory Structure